mumtazmaqsood/CSSExamples/README.md

 #FlexBox
 --------------------------------
 #flexbox gives us complete control over the alignment, direction, order, and size of our boxes.
 Whereas floats only let us horizontally position and were originally intended for the magazine-style layouts.
+#Flexbox uses two types of boxes that we’ve never seen before: “flex containers” and “flex items”.
+The job of a flex container is to group a bunch of flex items together and define how they’re positioned.